KhronosGroup/SYCL-CTS/README.md

  Set additional compiler flags for DPC++ compiler.
 This options applies only if `SYCL_IMPLEMENTATION` is set to `DPCPP`.

 `DPCPP_TARGET_TRIPLES` (default: None)
- Configures compialtion for specified target triple.
+ Configures compilation for specified target triple.

 `DPCPP_DISABLE_SYCL2020_DEPRECATION_WARNINGS` (default: `ON`)
  Disables warnings about using features deprecated by SYCL 2020.